mazen-tech/WebServ/README.md

 * *.py should be all dynamic pages (with get parameters and post data)
 * don't know about uploaded files - should it be handled by CGI or by server only?

+# what I need from server to handle CGI right
+* file name (eg index.py) it sould be passed as argument for CGI
+* get args (string is ok, like "?name=jan&hobby=bike") best idea to put it in env_var
+* post body redirected to STDIN

+# what I will return
+* I will print to std out rendered content
+* If status is other than 200 i will print to std out something like error:500 or error:404, my content sould be finished with EOF (i can also print to std err if it helps)
+* I don't think generating headers in  CGI is a good idea - I made some tests with content-length and it works best when content-length is calculated by server (see main_contetn_length.cpp rows from 159 to 166)